soundpress/RulesOfNYC/docs/c16/index.rst

          (A) There is a lease or rental agreement in effect for the residential unit between the prime lessee and the residential occupant; or

          (B) There is a lease or rental agreement in effect for the residential unit or the space in which it is located, between the landlord and the prime lessee.
-No lease or rental agreement between the prime lessee and the residential occupant has any force or effect beyond the term of the lease or rental agreement between the prime lessee and the landlord, except as provided in 29 RCNY §§ 2-09(c)(6) or (c)(7) of these rules.
+No lease or rental agreement between the prime lessee and the residential occupant has any force or effect beyond the term of the lease or rental agreement between the prime lessee and the landlord, except as provided in 29 RCNY §§ 2-09(c)(6) or (c)(7).

       (ii) Privity Between Landlord and Prime Lessee.
 The prime lessee and the landlord are deemed to be in privity when there is a lease or rental agreement in effect between them.

       (iii) Privity Between Residential Occupant and Landlord.
 The residential occupant and the landlord are deemed to be in privity when the residential occupant is the prime lessee; or when the lease or rental agreement between the prime lessee and the landlord, covering the residential occupant's unit or the space in which it is located, is no longer in effect.
-All leases or rental agreements, except subleases entered into pursuant to § 226-b of the Real Property Law ("RPL") and 29 RCNY § 2-09(c)(4) of these rules, which have not expired will be deemed to be no longer in effect upon certification by the Department of Buildings of the landlord's compliance with the fire and safety protection standards of Article 7-B. Upon such certification, a residential lease subject to the Emergency Tenant Protection Act of nineteen seventy-four must be offered to the residential occupant, pursuant to § 286(3) of the MDL.
+All leases or rental agreements, except subleases entered into pursuant to § 226-b of the Real Property Law ("RPL") and 29 RCNY § 2-09(c)(4), which have not expired will be deemed to be no longer in effect upon certification by the Department of Buildings of the landlord's compliance with the fire and safety protection standards of Article 7-B. Upon such certification, a residential lease subject to the Emergency Tenant Protection Act of nineteen seventy-four must be offered to the residential occupant, pursuant to § 286(3) of the MDL.

    (3) Services.

-      (i) When the landlord and residential occupant are in privity, the landlord is responsible for meeting the minimum housing maintenance standards established by the Loft Board in 29 RCNY § 2-04 of these rules.
+      (i) When the landlord and residential occupant are in privity, the landlord is responsible for meeting the minimum housing maintenance standards established by the Loft Board in 29 RCNY § 2-04.

       (ii) When the prime lessee and the residential occupant are in privity, there must not be any diminution of services provided by the prime lessee to the residential occupant.
 The prime lessee is responsible for meeting the minimum housing maintenance standards established by the Loft Board, to the extent such standards are required pursuant to the lease or rental agreement between the prime lessee and the residential occupant, and to the extent those services are within the control of the prime lessee.
 Otherwise, all services must be provided by the landlord.